Skip to content

 » READ MORE: Live updates: Donald Trump takes office, marking the start of his second term

-The president is expected to sign as many as 100 day-one actions that address his hefty pledges of lowering prices, boosting energy production, and improving border security.
-Those executive orders will reportedly include a nationwide suspension of refugee resettlement, an emergency declaration that could allow him to deploy the military to the Southern border, and an effort to end the constitutionally protected right to citizenship for all people born in the country.
+The president was expected to sign as many as 100 day-one actions that address his hefty pledges of lowering prices, boosting energy production, and improving border security.
+Those executive orders would reportedly include a nationwide suspension of refugee resettlement, an emergency declaration that could allow him to deploy the military to the Southern border, and an effort to end the constitutionally protected right to citizenship for all people born in the country.

 » READ MORE: Immigration advocates brace for Trump’s Day 1 deportation orders that could target 47,000 in Philadelphia